 Success Depends on Proper Planning

 In this article, we will walk you through the first step to increase your chances of a successful CRM Project.
 It takes time, collaborative planning, and a clear focus on your long-term goal.

 Francis Buttle and Stan Maklan offer the truly best definition of CRM in Customer Relationship

 Management-Kindle Edition, “CRM is the core business strategy that integrates internal processes and functions, and external networks, to create and deliver value to targeted customers at a profit.
 It is grounded on high-quality customer-related data and enabled by information technology” (16).

 The first step in your success is clearly defining the daily work activities that occur as business processes.
-Processes often happen independent of one another but many of them will impact others across the organization.
+Processes often happen independently of one another but many of them will impact others across the organization.
 For example, you see the daily flow across the processes when sales and marketing teams communicate with customers who then interact with support or management teams who rely on operational teams.
-Over time as these processes get more clearly defined you are able to see the entire system of processes, the good, the bad and the ugly.
+Over time as these processes get more clearly defined you can see the entire system of processes, the good, the bad, and the ugly.
 That’s a great start to understanding your needs and planning goals.

 This is the nature of systems.
 Before one can successfully apply a technology solution to a system, you have to know with certainty what the processes of the system are.
 According to W. Edwards Deming, “If you can’t describe what you are doing as a process, you don’t know what you’re doing.”

 Seven Key Questions to Help in Defining Business Processes

 At this point, it is most important to simply define the tasks/functions of each process.
 Do not try to modify the process and do not analyze the process.
 You only need to document the process as it is now, without judgment or analysis (that happens later).
 Each team or process leader answers these initial questions.